A New f(R) Model in the Light of Local Gravity Test and Late-time Cosmology: Curvature Singularity

 where

 If we integrate the \eqrf{dvjbydphi1} with respect to $\phi$, we obtain $V_J(R(\phi))$.
 The minimum of the potential $V_J$ corresponds to the de Sitter point in the vacuum about which the field $\phi$ oscillates.
-This minimum can be at finite distance in $\phi$ and with finite potential difference from the singular point $\phi=0$.
-At the singular point $\phi=0$, The scalar curvature $R$ becomes infinity and therefore it is called curvature singularity. \\ The plots for $V_J^{eff}(\phi)$ with matter and without matter are shown for different values of parameters $n$ and $b$ in figures \ref{fig:jordanpot} and \ref{fig:jordanpotf}.
-The yellow and blue curves are drawn with matter and without matter respectively.
+This minimum can be at a finite distance in $\phi$ and with a finite potential difference from the singular point $\phi=0$.
+At the singular point $\phi=0$, the scalar curvature $R$ becomes infinity and therefore it is called curvature singularity. \\ The plots for $V_J^{eff}(\phi)$ with matter and without matter are shown for different values of parameters $n$ and $b$ in Fig.~\ref{fig:jordanpot}.
 The black dots are minima of the potential $V_J^{eff}$.
 It can be easily seen that the minimum moves closer to the singularity in the presence of matter thus making the scalar field more vulnerable to meet the singularity.
-It is also clear from the figures\ref{fig:jordanpot4} and \ref{fig:jordanpotf} that the de Sitter minima shift more towards the singularity as $b$ increases.
-The minimum is at closer distance for larger values of $n$ as evident from the figures \ref{fig:jordanpot1} and \ref{fig:jordanpot2}.
-Therefore the arctan model is safer than our model in \eqref{model} but not free from fatal curvature singularity at all.
-But, the curvature singularity can be cured by adding $R^2$ term to the lagrangian since it can increase the value of potential $V_J$ to the infinity as $\phi$ approaches the singularity for fine tunned parameter values as suggested in \cite{Appleby:2009uf}.
+The minimum is at a closer distance for larger values of $n$ as evident from the Fig.~\ref{fig:jordanpot}.
+Therefore the Arctan model is safer than our model in \eqref{model} but not free from fatal curvature singularity at all.
+But, the curvature singularity can be cured by adding $R^2$ term to the Lagrangian since it can increase the potential $V_J$ to the infinity as $\phi$ approaches the singularity for fine-tuned parameter values as suggested in \cite{Appleby:2009uf}.